marjanmo/pysitra/README.md

     ```
     * note the apostrophe `"` or `'` around the semicolon-separated values in both cases!
 See the actual examples below!

 **2.2.
-EXAMPLES**:
+CMD EXAMPLES**:
 1. A minimal example usage for transforming shapefile with default settings (--method=triangle) will save result into 'old_shapefile_d96.shp'
 ```
 sitra --to_crs=d96 old_shapefile.shp
 ```

-2. Another example, this time with --method=24regions and specified output.
+2. Another example, this time with --method=24regions and specified output:

 ```
 sitra --to_crs=d96 --method=24regions old_shapefile.shp new_shapefile.shp
 ```

-3. Example with csv file (note that no csv format specification is needed --> separator and columns are automatically guessed!)x,y field specification )
+3. Example with csv file (note that no csv format specification is needed --> separator and x,y,z columns are automatically guessed!):

 ```
 sitra --to_crs=d48 --method=24regions Cool_points.csv Back_to_MariaTheresa_times.csv
 ```

-4. In all above examples the transformation parameters were automatically calculated based on a chosen method and point location.
+4. In all the above examples the transformation parameters were automatically calculated based on a chosen method and point location.
 But you can also specify your own parameters, but you have to make sure you pass correct number of parameters in right
 order for the corresponding transformation method.
 Here is an example for custom affine 6-parametric 2R transformation
 (~triangle) d48-->d96 tranformation. (*Parameters are given in order a,b,c,d,e,f, based on this [standard naming convention](http://geocoordinateconverter.tk/)*):